 Rick: A great part of exploring a neighborhood is just sitting on the main square.

-Francesca: Yeah, I think it’s really in our DNA.
-We’ve been living in our piazzas of common living room since ancient Roman times.
-It’s always been this way and the piazza will always be this way in the future, too.
+Francesca: Yeah, I think it's really in our DNA.
+We've been living in our piazzas as common living rooms since ancient Roman times.
+It's always been this way, and let's hope it will always be this way in the future, too.

 And, as usual, the district's main church fronts the main square.
 The Church of Santa Maria in Trastevere is also one of Rome's oldest and most beloved churches.

-Like Cecilia's church, this was built on the site of a 3rd century home where early Christians worshipped illegally.
+Like Cecilia's church, it's built on the site of a third-century home where early Christians worshipped illegally.
 And, like the city itself, it's been a work in progress, rebuilt continuously over the centuries.

-Stepping inside takes you back to the 12th century.
+Stepping inside takes you back centuries.
 The granite columns were scavenged from ancient Roman buildings.
 The church feels like an ancient hall of justice.
-That's because early churches adopted the pre-Christian basilica floor plan—a rectangular space divided by rows of columns.
+That's because early churches adopted the pre-Christian basilica floor plan — a rectangular space divided by rows of columns.

-Ristorante il Gabriello provides a peaceful and local-feeling respite from intensity of the big city.
-Claudio serves with charisma, while his brother Gabriello cooks Roman cuisine with a creative twist—using fresh, organic products from the market and his wife’s farm.
+Ristorante il Gabriello provides a peaceful and local-feeling respite from the intensity of the big city.
+Claudio serves with charisma, while his brother Gabriello cooks Roman cuisine with a creative twist — using fresh, organic products from the market and from his wife's farm.
 Sometimes Italians like to ignore the menu, just trust the restaurateur, and go with the meal he suggests.
-Whenever possible, so do I. And that’s the plan tonight.
+Whenever possible, so do I. And that's the plan tonight.

 First up?
-Fresh scampi, oysters, and shrimp, and it’s served the way Romans like it—crudo or raw.
+Fresh scampi, oysters, and shrimp, and they're served the way Romans like it — crudo, or raw.

-First, a ravioli with a delicate cream sauce.
-That’s a nice lead in to our second pasta; spaghetti alla carbarnara.
-Carbanara is eggs, pancetta, some pecorino and a little bit of parmesano and pepper.
-Very simple and very Roman.
+First, a ravioli with a delicate cream sauce and a pinch of sage.
+That's a nice lead-in to our second pasta: spaghetti alla carbonara.
+Carbonara is eggs, pancetta, some pecorino, and a little bit of parmigiano and pepper.
+Very simple, and very Roman.

 Finally, the dolce.
-Sorry, but these deserts taste even better than they look.
+Sorry, but these desserts taste even better than they look.
 What a meal!

 To best enjoy Rome, I look for a centrally located refuge.
 Places like Hotel Oceania are quiet, air‑conditioned, and affordable.

-Stefano and his staff offer lots of extra touches like this breezy terrazzo where you can almost forget that you’re in a large chaotic city.
+Stefano and his staff offer lots of creative touches, like this breezy terrazzo, where you can almost forget that you're in a large, chaotic city.
 They work hard to create a caring family atmosphere.
-And the breakfast room is homey, providing a classic Roman breakfast of fresh rolls, pastries and coffee.
-A fine place to start your day.
+And the breakfast room is homey, providing a classic Roman breakfast of fresh rolls, pastries and coffee — a fine place to start your day.

-To understand the Jewish chapter of Rome's story, we're joining my friend and fellow tour guide, Michaela Pavoncello.
-Michaela's family goes all the way back to the Jewish community living here before Christ and the family line continues.
+To understand the Jewish chapter of Rome's story, we're joining my friend and fellow tour guide, Micaela Pavoncello.
+Micaela's family goes all the way back to the Jewish community living here before Christ, and the family line continues.
 Her baby is due in just a few months.

 Rick: So, what's unique about the Roman Jewish community?

-Michaela: Well, first of all we’re not Ashkenazim and we’re not Sephardim.
-You know the Ashkenzai went to Germany and Poland and the Sephardi went to Spain.
-The Roman Jews came straight from Jerusalem before the destruction of the Temple so we are here since before the Diaspora.
+Micaela: Well, first of all, we're not Ashkenazim, and we're not Sephardim.
+You know, the Ashkenazi went to Germany and Poland, and the Sephardi went to Spain.
+The Roman Jews came straight from Jerusalem before the destruction of the Temple, so we are here since before the Diaspora.

-Rick: So, whether you think Ashkenazic or Sephardic, that’s after the Diaspora.
+Rick: Ah.
+So, when you think Ashkenazic or Sephardic, that's after the Diaspora.

 Rick: So, you can say this is the oldest Jewish community in Europe.

-Michaela: Because they were diplomats and businessmen.
-And during the centuries we have to live with emperors and popes.
-And we were tolerated because we were good for the business and we were not pushing our religion to the others, we were keeping it for ourselves.
+Micaela: Because they were diplomats and businessmen.
+And during the centuries we had to live with emperors and popes.
+And we were tolerated because we were good for the business, and we were not pushing our religion to the others; we were keeping it for ourselves.

-Michaela: Then we’re in 1500, the Reformation came and the church had to fight any alternative religion.
-And so the ghetto was established in Rome to—
+Micaela: Then we're in 1500, the Reformation came, and the Church had to fight any alternative religion.
+And so the ghetto was established in Rome to…

-Michaela: Yeah.
-And to avoid any contamination between Jews and Christians Jews were segregated in that walled area in Rome in 1555.
+Micaela: Yeah.
+And to avoid any contamination between Jews and Christians, Jews were segregated in that walled area in Rome in 1555.

-Rick: So what was life like in the ghetto?
+Rick: So what was the life like in the ghetto?

-Michaela: Well, you have to imagine 9,000 people squeezed in a 4 blocks area flooded every single winter because the Tiber would flood every winter.
-So it was squalid, muddy, disgusting.
-It was the worst real estate of Rome.
+Micaela: Well, you have to imagine 9,000 people squeezed in a four-blocks area, flooded every single winter — because the Tiber would flood every winter.
+So it was squalid, muddy, disgusting…it was the worst real estate of Rome.